 The conference will bring together commercial testing and training organizations, IT managers, staffing agencies, consultancies, and professional bodies.

 We’ll also be covering the emergence of a European standard on professional competence and a framework on IT professionalism.
-With these we can now start to expedite the solutions.
+With these, we can now start to expedite the solutions.

 The conference will bring together IT managers, commercial testing and training organizations, staffing agencies, consultancies, and professional bodies from across Europe to discuss best practices and new practical tools.
-We can start to bring together the organizations who need solutions for their workforce with those who can provide them.
+We can start to bring together the organizations that need solutions for their workforce with those who can provide them.